Q. How can I get a library card?

 Q. Why would I want a library card?
 I don’t even like to read.

 A. The library has much more to offer than novels for reading.
 Most people have interests or hobbies (such as woodworking, gardening, cooking, pets, sports), and the library has books telling “how-to” that are intended for browsing through more than reading cover to cover.
-We also have movies and educational films on video and DVD, music CDs, Audiobooks (Books recorded on cassette or CD read by professional narrators).
+We also have the latest movies on DVD, music CDs, Audiobooks (Digital and CD).

 Q. Does the library have a computer I can use to get on the Internet?

 A. Yes.
 As a matter of fact, at the moment we have 9 computers set up for public Internet use.
-A patron “checks out” a computer with their library card, then is entitled to use it for 45 minutes.
+A patron “checks out” a computer with their library card, then is entitled to use it for 60 minutes.
 As long as there is no one waiting to use a computer, patron may continue using it.
+We also have a express computer that can be used by anyone for 15 minutes even if you don’t have a library card.
+We also have seven Google Chromebooks for checkout inside the library.

 Q. Can I print things from the computers?